Academic Catalog

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-A. Students are required to write a reflective paper on their experience visiting a radiology department.
-Reflections should include observations, patient interactions, co-worker interactions, communication skills, and patient care.
+1. Students are required to write a reflective paper on their course experience.
+Reflections should include equipment demonstration, communication skills, and patient care.

-B. An oral presentation is also delivered by the student regarding their hospital visitation.
+2. An oral presentation is also delivered by the student regarding their clinical visitation.

 Discipline(s)